Help Center

 dynamic visibility jetengine specific conditions

-• Is Profile Page — means that the element will be displayed only on the user’s profile page.
-It also allows for the selection of specific Account and Profile subpages;
+• Is Profile Page — allows the element to be displayed only on the user’s profile page.
+It also provides for the selection of specific Account and Profile subpages;

 dynamic visibility is profile page condition

-• Switcher enabled / Switcher disabled — two conditions for the JetEngineSwitcher” custom fields.
-The element will be shown if the switcher in the mentioned Field is enabled or disabled;
+• Switcher enabled and Switcher disabled — two conditions for the JetEngineSwitcher” custom fields that, if selected, allow the element to be shown if the switcher in the mentioned Field is enabled or disabled;

 User conditions